Published March 2020

 Developing a clear definition of a catastrophic event or public health emergency is challenging.
 A possible definition might be an urgent and critical situation of a temporary nature that seriously endangers the lives, health and/or safety of the population.
 It would require prompt action beyond normal procedures to prevent or limit health consequences to the affected population.
 Such events are usually promptly recognized and lead to the initiation of emergency responses by virtually all involved authorities.
-Examples of recent North American catastrophic events include SARS, the 1998 ice storm, the 9/11 attacks and Hurricane Katrina.
+Examples of recent North American catastrophic events include the 9/11 attacks, Hurricane Katrina, H1N1, and COVID-19.

 The CMPA's assistance

-It is difficult to predict the types of medical-legal difficulty that CMPA members may face arising from the provision of medical care in relation to catastrophic events.
-Accordingly, it is difficult to describe, in advance, the scope of assistance that the Association may provide.
-The CMPA is establishing an internal task force that will be responsive to relevant issues as they arise.
-The Association will make every effort to maintain open lines of communication with its members during these events.
+It is challenging to predict all of the types of medical-legal difficulty that CMPA members may face arising from the provision of medical care in relation to pandemics and catastrophic events.
+The Association will make every effort to maintain open lines of communication with its members during these events regarding its scope of assistance.
 The CMPA recognizes that it may not always be possible for members to contact the Association before they become engaged in responding to a catastrophic event.
 However, if feasible, members who have any questions about their eligibility for assistance are encouraged to discuss their concerns with the Association before providing care.

 When a catastrophic event arises, members may be called on to provide medical care in jurisdictions in which they are not licensed to practise medicine.
 In such circumstances the Association encourages members to seek clarification regarding licensure from the medical regulatory authority (College) in the jurisdiction where they are called upon to provide medical care.
 The Association is aware that a number of Colleges in Canada are currently working to address these types of licensing issues.